-Several medical conditions are associated with canker sore formation (and other forms of aphthous ulcers as well).
-That means, for those people who experience persistent difficulties with them, that the possibility of an underlying undiagnosed systemic condition should be considered.
+Several medical conditions have a correlation with canker sore formation (and other types of aphthous ulcers as well).
+That means that people who experience persistent difficulties with mouth ulcers should consider the possibility that an underlying undiagnosed systemic condition exists.

-A few of the medical conditions know to have this association are: Behcet's disease, neutrophil dysfunction diseases, inflammatory bowel diseases (celiac and Crohn's), HIV-AIDS, MAGIC disease, Reiter's syndrome, systemic lupus erythematosus and Sweet's syndrome.
+Some of the medical conditions involved are: Behcet's disease, neutrophil dysfunction diseases, inflammatory bowel diseases (celiac and Crohn's), HIV-AIDS, MAGIC disease, Reiter's syndrome, systemic lupus erythematosus and Sweet's syndrome.
 (Ship 2000)

-The use of nonsteroidal anti-inflammatory drugs (NSAIDs), beta blockers, chemotherapeutic agents, or nicorandil has been suggested as a possible risk factor for outbreaks.
+The use of nonsteroidal anti-inflammatory medications (NSAIDs), beta blockers, chemotherapeutic agents, and nicorandil have each been suggested as being risk factors for more frequent break outs.

 The fundamental cause of aphthous ulcers is not well understood.

-1) The immune system encounters molecules that it identifies as "foreign."
+- Their immune system encounters molecules in oral tissues that it identifies as "foreign."

 When do most outbreaks occur?

 There may be a seasonal tendency for canker sore outbreaks.
-If so, it seems that people tend to suffer with them more during the summer months (in the USA).
+If there is, it seems that people tend to suffer with them more during the summer months.

-Similar analysis involving the term "mouth ulcers" seems to show a similar seasonal bias.
-Since aphthous ulcers are the most common type of recurring mouth ulcer.
-And for those who initially don't know what type of lesion they have, the generic term "mouth ulcers" seems a logical choice of terms.
+(Aphthous ulcers are the most common type of recurring mouth ulcer.
+And for those who initially don't know what type of lesion they do have, the generic term "mouth ulcers" seems a logical choice to use for an initial search.)

-In regard to an explanation, one of the factors that has been suggested as a trigger for outbreaks is food allergies.
-This includes reactions to many fresh fruits and vegetables.
-The increased availability of these items during the summer months might explain the seasonal effect illustrated above.
+In regard to an explanation, one risk factor for outbreaks is allergies to food, including fruits and vegetables.
+The increased availability of these items during the summer months might explain the seasonal effect demonstrated above.